Dementia is a general term for a group of illnesses that affect the brain, causing memory and thinking problems.

 There are different forms of dementia caused by variety of diseases, and each person will be affected in their own individual way.
 As initial symptoms appear gradually, a person with dementia may be unaware of their difficulties.
 Friends, family, and colleagues are likely to notice first and often to take the initial steps towards managing problems.

-Dementia with Lewy bodies is a similar condition.
+Dementia with Lewy bodies (DLB) is a similar condition to Parkinson's.
 This is diagnosed when someone has the symptoms of dementia either before or at the same time as developing Parkinson’s-like problems with movement (motor symptoms).
 In some cases, no motor symptoms may develop at all.